 PLAYLIST is a selection of professional play readings by writers, theatre-makers and new talent who tell bold, unique LGBTQIA+ stories on stage for audiences hungry for new voices.

 Saturday 15th February 2020 from 9 am - 3 pm: Sound Lounge, Seymour Centre

 Tickets: FREE - come for one play or the entire program!

-Sunday 16th February 2020 – Masterclass with Campion Decent
+Sunday 16th February 2020 – Masterclasses with Campion Decent and Nevo Zisin

 Whale Fall by Ian Sinclair (NSW) Directed by Lachlan Philpott